 In 1977, the Atari 2600 popularized the idea of programmable video game consoles.
 Its 6502 CPU and mere 128 bytes of RAM powered hundreds of classic games.
 Fiendishly difficult to program, developers learned plenty of tricks for "racing the beam" to generate displays far beyond what its designers believed possible.

 The VIC Dual system was one of the first CPU-based arcade platforms from Gremlin Industries, later acquired by Sega.
 It used a Z80 CPU and a character-based display with simple RGB colors.
 "Carnival" is probably the best-remembered game on this platform.

 The Midway 8080 system powered Gun Fight, the first CPU-based arcade game.
 Later, it would also run the immensely popular Space Invaders.
 It used a Z80 and a simple black-and-white frame buffer backed by 7 kilobytes of RAM, a huge amount for the time.

 Galaxian pushed the limit of video game designs in 1979, with a 3 MHz Z80 and RGB color graphics with hardware sprites overlapping a scrolling background.
 This hardware was licensed for many classics like Scramble and Frogger.

 Atari's black-and-white vector games like Lunar Lander and Asteroids took the industry by storm, later leading to color vector games like Tempest.
 Powered by a 6502 CPU and custom state machine, they could draw points and lines at a resolution far beyond the CRT-based games of the era.

-The Williams games like Defender, Robotron, and Joust were powered by plenty of hardware.
-A 36 KB framebuffer gave it 16-color graphics, and a custom bit blitter chip moved pixels around quickly.
+The Williams games like Defender, Robotron, and Joust were powered by Motorola's 6809 CPU (our emulation uses the Z80 though) and plenty of RAM.
+A 36 kilobyte framebuffer gave it 16-color graphics, and a custom bit blitter chip moved pixels around quickly.
 A separate CPU powered its unique sound effects.